mozman/ezdxf/docs/source/launcher.rst

-                            invisible even if the layer is visible) -o OUT, --out OUT     output filename for export --dpi DPI             target render resolution, default is 300 --ltype {approximate,accurate}
+                            invisible even if the layer is visible) -o OUT, --out OUT     output filename for export --dpi DPI             target render resolution, default is 300 -v, --verbose         give more output
-                            select the line type rendering method, default is approximate.
-Approximate uses the closest
-                            approximation available to the backend, the accurate method renders as accurately as possible but this approach is slower.
-      -v, --verbose         give more output

 View